 Acute Mountain Sickness (AMS) and it’s severe forms, High Altitude Pulmonary Edema (HACE) and High Altitude Cerebral Edema (HAPE) are very real issues on Kilimanjaro.
-See this article for full details.
+See our Kilimanjaro altitude sickness article.

 You need to ensure that you are covered for high altitude trekking up to 6,000 meters.
 Most travel insurance providers do not include this under their standard packages and therefore it needs to be selected separately.

 Important: most routes on Kilimanjaro are pure hiking paths.
-If you plan to do mountaineering with ropes etc, you will need to inform your insurance provider and this will likely double your premium.
+If you plan to do mountaineering with ropes etc (i.e. on the Western Breach), you will need to inform your insurance provider and this will likely double your premium.
 In the case of World Nomads, you would need to add ‘mountaineering’ to your cover.

 Like AMS, general trekking accidents, like falls, rock slides and complications related to your health (i.e. heart conditions) whilst trekking are also a real concern on Kilimanjaro.